Simple Memory Extension MCP server

 Stats

-This MCP server extends the context window/memory of agents, helping them store and recall important information during coding sessions.
-It's especially useful when building larger features or maintaining context across conversations.
+This MCP server extends context window and memory for agents, allowing them to store and recall important information during coding sessions.
+It's particularly useful when working on large features or during extended coding sessions where maintaining context is crucial.

 npm install